libcrosswind/libcrosswind/README.md

 # Crosswind
 A modern C++11 Multipurpose library

-Crosswind is a toolset that aims to integrate high level C++11 functions for different purposes such as fast GUI creation, Networking and Video Games.
+Crosswind is a toolset that aims to integrate high level C++11/14 functions for fast app development.

 The current supported platforms are Windows, Linux and Mac.
 Soon to come: Android, Windows Phone and Blackberry.